nepsilon/search-query-parser/README.md

-# Search query parser
+# Search Query Syntax Parser

 A simple parser for advanced search query syntax.

-It parses a string like
+It parses a string like this:
 ```
 from:hi@retrace.io,foo@gmail.com to:me subject:vacations date:1/10/2013-15/04/2014 photos
 ```

-To return an object like this
+And turn it into an object like this:

 ```javascript
 {